HelloKitty/GladNet3/README.md

 # GladNet3 (Glader's Library of Advanced Development for Network Emulation Technologies)

 GladNet3 is the 3rd generation of the .NET/C# GladNet networking library.
 The library evolved overtime to support the niche of server/client emulation for game development.
 The implementation supports already two major emulation implementations such as [World of Warcraft](https://www.github.com/FreecraftCore) and [Phantasy Star Online](https://www.github.com/HelloKitty/Booma.Proxy).
-In short GladNet3 is a library that contains a collection of APIs that allow you to quickly assemble a client that can connect to game servers.
-It has extendable support for multiple cryptography schemes and serializers.
+In short GladNet3 is a library that contains a collection of APIs that allow you to quickly assemble a client that can connect to game servers or a server that can accept the connections of existing game clients.
+It has extendable API that can support multiple cryptography schemes and serializers.
 The recommended serialization for custom binary protocols is the [FreecraftCore.Serializer](https://www.github.com/FreecraftCore) which already supports Phantasy Star Online, World of Warcraft and many other custom binary protocols.

 ## Why